-Released Area Features and updates February 20, 2020 Episerver platform A new section, User scenarios, has been added to the user guide describing common cross-platform user scenarios, such as working with products, optimizing search results, or using visitor groups for personalization.
-Campaign When configuring a Mobile Push message in Smart Campaigns, you can now upload an image or specify an external image URL.
-February 7, 2020 Campaign In the Advanced node of the Marketing Automation you can limit the number of recipients to whom the mailing is to be sent. (update 302) Commerce On the Order Management screen, you can now view returns. (update 299)
+Released Area Features and updates Email Product Recommendations: You can add an email product description that has a transparent background.
+When you use a top-up or fallback, a preview appears. (update 306) 2020-03-20 Personalization Product Recommendations: In generated HTML, you can define the default image size that is sent for empty images that have no products. (update 306) Triggered Messages: You can fire triggers based on locale so you can send emails to customers in the correct language.
+When you use the AddToGroup or RemoveFromGroup ESP actions, there is no limit to the number of triggers fired by Contact frequency .
+You can set a limit for campaigns using the SendMessage ESP action. (update 306) 2020-02-20 Episerver platform A new section, User scenarios, has been added to the user guide describing common cross-plat-form user scenarios, such as working with products, optimizing search results, or using visitor groups for personalization.
+2020-02-20 Campaign When configuring a Mobile Push message in Smart Campaigns, you can now upload an image or specify an external image URL. (update 304) 2020-02-20 Campaign In the Advanced node of the Marketing Automation you can limit the number of recipients to whom the mailing is to be sent. (update 302) 2020-02-20 Commerce On the Order Management screen, you can now view returns. (update 299) 2020-02-20 Personalization You can now prioritize Triggered Messages campaigns.
+2020-01-20 Campaign The new feature SMS processes lets you create and manage SMS processes such as unsubscribing from marketing SMS by sending the keyword Stop or requesting help by sending the

-Released Area Features and updates Personalization You can now prioritize Triggered Messages campaigns.
-January 31 , 2020 Campaign The new feature SMS processes lets you create and manage SMS processes such as unsubscribing from marketing SMS by sending the keyword Stop or requesting help by sending the keyword Help .
-2020 Find A new topic, Using Personalized Find, provides information about the Personalized Find product: its benefits, how it works, and how to enable it.
-January 16, 2020 Campaign Several updates to the Microsoft Dynamics CRM integration: You can assign Episerver Campaign test lists to check the mailing content before dispatch.
-The process of preparing the campaign activity for dispatch has been revised. (update 298) Several updates to the Magento 2 integration: Screenshots and names have been adjusted to the new version 1.3.5. (update 298) In the API overview, you can find information about the Episerver Campaign REST API. (update 298) December 19, Commerce You can use the Authorize.
-Net payment gateway to process customer payments. (update 294) 2019 Insight You can create a segment based on a filter definition.
-See Creating a marketing segment. (update 294) November 28, 2019 Episerver Commerce From the Orders tab of the Contact Details screen, you can view a customer's order history. (update 290) The Order and Cart Details screens were redesigned to more closely resemble Com-
+Released Area Features and updates keyword Help . (update 304) 2020-01-20 Search & Navigation A new topic, Using Personalized Search & Navigation, provides information about the Per- sonalized Search & Navigation product: its bene- fits, how it works, and how to enable it.
+Several updates to the Microsoft Dynamics CRM integration: You can assign Episerver Campaign test lists to check the mailing content before dispatch.
+The process of preparing the campaign activity for dispatch has been revised. (update 298) 2020-01-20 Campaign Several updates to the Magento 2 integration: Screenshots and names have been adjusted to the new version 1.3.5. (update 298) In the API overview, you can find information about the Episerver Campaign REST API. (update 298)